alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Complete your [application form](https://www.gov.uk/government/publications/form-for-the-certificate-of-an-unlicensed-pharmaceutical-product) and [send it to MHRA](#send-your-application-form).

-You must send with your application a document on headed paper showing the formulation of the product and that it’s being manufactured on site.
+You must also send a document on headed paper showing the formulation of the product and that it’s being manufactured on site.

 ###Certificate of manufacturing status